lildude/gonefora.run/_posts/2016-07-14-lit-truck-nuts-for-your-bike.md

 ![Truck nut for your bike](/img/truck-nuts-for-bike.jpg){:class="center" width="425" height="425"}

-:joy: And it'll improve your safety too. :joy:
+😂 And it'll improve your safety too. 😂

-And if you've been a bit of a naughty boy and the Mrs is giving you a timeout, you can let everyone know with a [blue pair](https://www.amazon.com/Egoodbest-Heart-Shaped-Bike-Light/dp/B01GZWTZMA/). :joy:
+And if you've been a bit of a naughty boy and the Mrs is giving you a timeout, you can let everyone know with a [blue pair](https://www.amazon.com/Egoodbest-Heart-Shaped-Bike-Light/dp/B01GZWTZMA/). 😂